magore/hp85disk/README.md

 ### Windows 10 install Ubuntu Subsystem for Linux and Ubuntu App
 Note: I recommend this as the easiest way to compile and build hp85disk under Windows</br>
-  * Following these steps take less then 10 minutes incuding the software and hp85disk download
+  * Following these steps take less then 10 minutes including the software and hp85disk download
   * Install **WSL - Windows Subsystem for Linux**
     * See: https://docs.microsoft.com/en-us/windows/wsl/install-win10
     * See: https://wiki.ubuntu.com/WSL